 Guide

-Fully-burdened labor cost: what it is and how to calculate it
+Fully-burdened labor cost: how to calculate your labor burden rate

 Your fully-burdened labor cost is the wage plus everything you pay on top of it — payroll taxes, workers' comp, liability insurance, and benefits.
 The formula is simple: burdened rate = wage × (1 + burden%).
 For construction trades the burden commonly adds 20–40% or more.
 Forgetting it is the single most common way a hardscape crew underbids.